Bank data scheme to combat people trafficking to be extended to Europe

 One example which uncovered a case of sex trafficking was highlighted by a New York nail salon putting through a credit card payment at 2 o’clock in the morning.

-Barry Koch, Western Union’s chief compliance officer who was involved in setting up the U.S. programme, is in discussions with European banks to adopt a similar approach, including potentially working with European law enforcement bodies such as Europol.
-(Additional reporting by Liisa Tuhkanen Editing by David Holmes/Jeremy Gaunt)
+Barry Koch, Western Union’s chief compliance officer who was involved in setting up the U.S. program, is in discussions with European banks to adopt a similar approach, including potentially working with European law enforcement bodies such as Europol.